Node Setup

 Use a shell alias

-To follow the rest of this guide seamlessly, create an alias:
+To follow the rest of this guide seamlessly, create a terminal alias:

 alias bitsongd='docker run --rm -it -v $(pwd)/.data:/root/.bitsongd ghcr.io/bitsongofficial/go-bitsong:feat-hyperlane bitsongd'